nmheim/OptiFloat.jl/docs/src/dev.md

 ## Local biterror

-OptiFloat.jl computes the _biterror_ of an expression by comparing the _exact result_ of an expression (computed via [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl)) with the 'normal'/'approximate' result (further called floating point evaluation).
+OptiFloat.jl computes the _biterror_ of an expression by comparing the _exact result_ of an expression with the 'normal'/'approximate' result (further called floating point evaluation).

+Exact evaluation of an expression is done by evaluating it with `Interval{BigFloat}`s (from [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl)) where the precision of the `BigFloat` is increased until a thin result interval is obtained.

 ::: details Definition of `biterror`